bentwheel/lgbtq-retirement-meps-analysis/README.md

-marital status can be for measures of certain risks that can lead to increased healthcare spend, such as measures of total inpatient length-of-stay, uninsured rates, rates of readmission, and emergency room utilization.
+marital status can be for measures of certain risks that can lead to increased healthcare spend, such as measures of total inpatient length-of-stay, uninsured rates, rates of readmission, and emergency department utilization.
 And while there is likely a lot of correlation “noise” to be sorted out when analyzing the connection between marital status and health outcomes, particularly among potential confounding influences like race, age, and gender, it still might be the case that a consistent and clear path to legally-recognized marriage for all individuals in the US could have beneficial health-care related outcomes.

 # Appendix A: Data Tables